FutureGatewayFramework/fgDocumentation/usage.md

 answer: `{"status": "WAITING", "application": 1, "date": "2015-10-08 16:22:51", "description": "helloworld@localhost test run", "output_files": ["hello.out", "hello.err"], "_links": [{"href": "/v1.0/tasks/1", "rel": "self"}, {"href": "/v1.0/tasks/1/input", "rel": "input"}], "user": "brunor", "input_files": ["hello.txt", "hello.sh"], "id": 1, "arguments": ["arg1", "arg2", "arg3"]}`

 Please notice the use of filter `user=...`.
 Any APIServer REST call can be performed on behalf of a given user.
-Users maybe or not the one registered on the APIServer, however the user executing the command must have a special role in order to behave as a different user.
+Users maybe or not the one registered on the APIServer, however the user executing the command must have the special role `user_impersonate` in order to behave as a different user.

 ### Upload files and finalize task creation